aclave1/sharooms/README.md

 # Usage:

-The screens each visit <serverip>:1337/screen to register with the app.
-The user then visits <serverip>:1337/mobile to view the mobile interface.
+The screens each visit serverip:1337/screen to register with the app.
+The user then visits serverip:1337/mobile to view the mobile interface.
 The user can then either

-* A. Upload an image to the server, and choose which screen to display it on
+* A. Upload an image to the server and choose which screen to display it on
 * B. Choose an existing image and choose which screen to display it on.

 # Architecture: